Burcher wins 86 Series Race 2

 Race 1 pole-sitter Ryan Tomsett once again started from P1, having taken victory yesterday’s opening race, with the finishing order setting the grid for Race 2.

-The green flag for the seven-lap race saw Tomsett again lose the start, with Jayden Wanzek leading into T1 ahead of Burcher and Casha and Tomsett back in sixth after being swamped, and still under threat from Matt Hillyer.
+The green flag for the seven-lapper saw Tomsett again lose the start, with Jayden Wanzek leading into Turn 1 ahead of Burcher and Casha and Tomsett back in sixth after being swamped, and still under threat from Matt Hillyer.

 Further back, Hughes bounced across the kerbs, forcing several drivers – including Harry Bates – wide to avoid potential carnage.